 Experience in Organizational and Programmatic Leadership

-Based on my experience in scholarly publishing, teacher-training, and the scholarship of teaching and learning, I serve on the Advisory Council for the Center for the Advancement of Scholarship, Teaching, and Learning (CASTL), an influential force in shaping professional development efforts that connect teaching and scholarship at the College.
+Based on my experience in scholarly publishing, teacher-training, and the scholarship of teaching and learning, I served on Medaille College’s Advisory Council for the Center for the Advancement of Scholarship, Teaching, and Learning (CASTL), an influential force in shaping professional development efforts that connect teaching and scholarship at the College.

 I have been invited by CASTL to prepare and deliver a Faculty Workshop on the process(es) of scholarly publishing, which is scheduled for the 2018-2019 academic year.
 I have also been asked to deliver a Faculty Workshop on discussion-based, text-based, and question-centered teaching, which is also tentatively scheduled for this academic year.
 I recently delivered a short version of this presentation on scholarly publishing at the first annual faculty (Sip-It) event in September 2018.